-Many of the symbols are for the purpose of "warding off the evil eye", a concept which was taken seriously in this part of the world.
+Many the symbols are for the purpose of "warding off the evil eye," a practice that was taken seriously in this part of the world.

-The traditional tattoos have varied meaning, some are tribal affiliations, some are "magical" in connotation to ward off evil, etc., and some are beautification.
+The traditional tattoos have varied meanings.
+Some are tribal affiliations, some are "magical" in connotation (to ward off evil, etc.), and some are for beautification.